 Methodology

-Direct observation and operational exposure.
+Field-based intelligence: Direct observation and operational exposure

-Analysis across all sectors to avoid bias.
+Cross-sector validation: Analysis across all sectors

-Structured input from local professionals.
+Professional input: Structured input from local professionals

-Reports evolve with changing conditions.
+Continuous updates: Reports evolve with changing conditions